 I am a future medical physician (M.D.) who will be attending medical school in Fall of 2017.
 Also, I graduated from University at Buffalo with a Bachelors Degree in Biomedical Sciences.
 During my college career, I was a tutor and teaching assistant for college level cell biology, evolutionary biology, and human anatomy.
 I believe that hard work is the key to academic success and have used this philosophy to help many struggling students reach their goals.
 I've had many wonderful experiences tutoring and pride myself on my ability to break down difficult concepts into easily digestible information.
 Outside of tutoring and academia I enjoy going to the gym, writing music, and spending time with my friends.

-University at Buffalo - Bachelors, Biomedical Sciences
+Undergraduate Degree: University at Buffalo - Bachelors, Biomedical Sciences

 Anatomy & Physiology

 MCAT Biological and Biochemical Foundations of Living Systems